awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

 + To process a section, or *snippet*, of a template, reference the macro in a ``Fn::Transform`` function located relative to the template content you want to transform\.
 When using `Fn::Transform`, you can also pass any specified parameters it requires\.
 + To process an entire template, reference the macro in the [Transform](transform-section-structure.md) section of the template\.

 Next, you typically create a change set and then execute it\. \(Processing macros can add multiple resources that you might not be aware of\.
 To ensure that you're aware of all of the changes introduced by macros, we strongly advise that you use change sets\.\) AWS CloudFormation passes the specified template content, along with any additional specified parameters, to the Lambda function specified in the macro resource\.
 The Lambda function returns the processed template content, be it a snippet or an entire template\.

 After all macros in the template have been called, AWS CloudFormation generates a change set that includes the processed template content\.
 After you review the change set, execute it to apply the changes\.

 ![\[Use the Fn::Transform intrinsic function or the Transform section of the template, to pass the template contents and associated parameters to the macro's underlying Lamdba function, which returns the processed template contents.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/template-macro-use.png)

 **Note**
 If you are comfortable creating or updating a stack directly from a processed template, without first reviewing the proposed changes in a change set, you can do so by specifying the `CAPABILITY_AUTO_EXPAND` capability during a `CreateStack` or `UpdateStack` request\.
 You should only create stacks directly from a stack template that contains macros if you know what processing the macro performs\.
-In addition, change sets do not currently support nested stacks\.
+In addition, change sets don't currently support nested stacks\.
 If you want to create a stack from a stack template that contains macros and nested stacks, you must create the stack directly from the template using this capability\.
 For more information, see [CreateStack](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateStack.html) or [UpdateStack](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_UpdateStack.html) in the *AWS CloudFormation API Reference*\.

 ## Creating an AWS CloudFormation macro definition<a name="template-macros-author"></a>